 To receive the funds you raise for your campaign, your organization will need to set up or link a Stripe payment account.
 We’ve compiled the simple steps you can take to set up direct funding in this short article.

 Advertising and Promotion

-Sweepstakes sponsors are responsible for providing an Affidavit of Eligibility and a Liability and Publicity release to the potential winner(s) as needed.
+Sweepstakes sponsors are responsible for providing an Affidavit of Eligibility and a Liability and Publicity Release to the potential winner(s) as needed.
 The Affidavit of Eligibility declares that a winner is legally eligible to win.
 The winner is responsible for returning the affidavit before receiving the prize(s).

 The Liability and Publicity release gives the sponsor and other parties (like the sponsor’s marketing agency) the right to use and publish the winner’s name and other non-personal information in promotional materials related to the sweepstakes.
 This document also releases the sponsor from liability concerning taxes or claims related to the sweepstakes winner.
-For a sweepstakes that offers trips on which the winner can bring a guest, the sponsor is also responsible for supplying the winner with a guest release.
+For a sweepstakes offering trips on which the winner can bring a guest, the sponsor is also responsible for supplying the winner with a guest release.